 A few readers weren’t having any of it.
 But the majority of the comments left on the post celebrated Italy’s incredible bravery.
 Despite the fact Italy’s leaders (on the left and right) having said (over and over) the coalition government has no plans to leave the EU … which is one of those inconvenient truths the British tabloids conveniently ignore.

-Not to mention the fact that Brexit has gone exactly nowhere and has taken three years and four months to do it.
+Not to mention the fact that Brexit has gone exactly nowhere and has taken three and a half years to do it.

 But how could Darren have known, right?

 I emailed Darren and pinged him on LinkedIn to find out if the tubes are out on the Express’s Interwebs.
 Shockingly, he didn’t respond.

 Part of this is just my American bias.
 One of the biggest shocks for American expats in Europe is the British press.